syncfusion/asp.net-core-docs/aspnet-core/Tile/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with ASP.NET Core Tile control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core Tile control, its elements, and more.
 platform: aspnet-core
 control: Tile
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Core Tile

 The Essential Studio for ASP.NET Core Web Tiles are simple, opaque rectangles or squares that are arrayed on the Start screen in a grid-like pattern and it can be either static or live.
 By Tap or Touch you can navigate to the corresponding linked page/url or whatever function you have configured.
 This section explains briefly you how to create a Tile control in your ASP.NET Core application.